johnssproul/RepeatProfiler/gettingstarted/index.md

 repeatprof pre-corr <'-u' for unpaired reads or '-p' for paired reads> <path reads folder>
 ```

 After running this command, the user_groups.txt will be generated based on your input reads and you can simply replace the placeholder 'TEMPORARY' with your group labels such that each sample belonging to a given group has the same label in the 'group' column.
-You can run this command to view the file and verify that it is in the correct format.
+You can run the following command to view the file and verify that it is in the correct format.

 ```sh
 repeatprof pre-corr -v